OpenBankingUK/read-write-api-docs-pub/docs/v3.1.11/README.md

 Details of version compatibility can be found in **profiles** section and specific sub-sections of **resources and data models** section of the specification.

 This specification should be read in conjunction with the Customer Experience Guidelines, Operational Guidelines and Management Information Requirements.
-Together these form the OBIE standard, which should enable any ASPSP which implements the specification to meet their obligations under both the CMA Order and PSD2/RTS.
+Together these form the OBL standard, which should enable any ASPSP which implements the specification to meet their obligations under both the CMA Order and PSD2/RTS.

 ## Known Issues